 You probably already know to get a crib, mattress, car seat, etc. And you’ve probably already started planning the adorable little nursery (or at least I did!
 So fun to put together a new little room!)
-So I want to share some things that you haven’t thought of yet that will make your life easier and save your sanity with a newborn in the house.
-We have three small children, and trust me.
+So I want to share some things that maybe you haven’t thought of yet that will make your life easier with a newborn in the house.
+We have had four babies, and I recommend all these products to anyone I know having a baby!
+Trust me.
 You need these.

 Top Must Have Baby Products for 2020